NSLS-II/edrixs/docs/source/user/quickstart.rst

 Quickstart tutorial
 ===================

+If you are already familiar with multiplet calculations this page and our :ref:`examples page <examples>` are a good part to start.
+Otherwise, checkout our :ref:`Pedagogical examples <sphx_glr_auto_examples>` to learn the concepts behind how edrixs works.

 Use edrixs as an ED calculator
 ------------------------------
 edrixs can be used as a simple ED calculator to get eigenvalues (eigenvectors) of a many-body Hamiltonian with small size dimension (:math:`< 1,000`).